jsbravoc/mongo-explorer/README.md

         * Allow '0.0.0.0/0' ip (all connections)

+* Moreover, remember to use a user with admin privileges:

+    **Steps:**

+        * Open the MongoDB Atlas dashboard.

+        * In the side panel look for Security -> Database Access.

+        * Click 'Add new user'

+        * Enter a username and a password and remember them.

+        * In Database Database User Privileges choose: Atlas admin.

 ### Running the application
 * Before starting the application make sure you have mongodb installed and running, if it doesn't run it using this command.